danielflower/danielflower.github.io/_posts/2016-04-01-Swagger-with-embedded-jetty-without-magic.md

 registered with the ResourceConfig.
 There is no classpath scanning, no global variables, and no guessing about what is being registered and what is not.

-Sometimes, have more code that is easy to follow is much more preferable to having no code that requires deep understanding of multiple frameworks to follow what is happening.
+Sometimes, having more code that is easy to follow is preferable to having no code that requires deep understanding of multiple frameworks to follow what is happening.

 Speaking of having lots of code, here are the swagger dependencies: